RNAdetective/AIDD/README.md

 ```
 Close the virtualbox and restart again.
 Now you should be able to click on view and click on the last option virtual screen 1.
 A side bar will pop up and you can select the proper screen resolution for your computer.
 You can hold right ctrl and press c to adjust to fill mode then make the window larger.
 This right ctrl + c with toggle between these two views.

-You now have a newly constructed copy of AIDDv1.0virtualbox and you must conitnue from step 5 above Installing
+You now have a newly constructed copy of AIDDv2.0virtualbox and you must conitnue from step 5 above Installing

+## Zika Tutorial with RMD for R-studio

 ## Running AIDD